etKenzie/DATA100-Wicked-Problems/model.md

 As seen here most of the main roads dont go into the area I selected.
 Most of it is just at the outskirts, and this proves how the area I've selected it actually a secluded area, which is why not a lot of people live or go to these areas.
 This explains why the population is low even considering that its size is pretty big.

 Then showing the healthcare.
-Here the red is hospitals and clinics, while the blue is other types of healthcare arounud the area
+Here the red is hospitals and clinics, while the blue is other types of healthcare around the area
 ![](6(6).PNG)

 Here you can notice that within the two ADM2's that I was focusing on there really weren't any healthcare facilities.
 Instead all of them resided in the ADM2 beside it, which is Amman, which is actually a lot more populated and is part of the capital of Jordan.
 This goes to show that if you lived in the part of the country where I was plotting, then you would need to head to the capital city to get treated.
 Which shows the lack of healthcare in underurbanized areas.